-In addition to offices and resources across the University (e.g., Provost faculty resources, Office of Teaching & Learning, the Faculty Senate), the Center for Multicultural Excellence offers DU tenured, tenure-track, non-tenure track, and adjunct faculty a variety of services and programs, summarized in our employee services flyer (PDF) and detailed below.
+In addition to offices and resources across the University (e.g., Provost faculty resources, Office of Teaching & Learning, the Faculty Senate), the Center for Multicultural Excellence offers DU tenured, tenure-track, non-tenure track, and adjunct faculty a variety of services and programs, summarized in our employee services flyer (PDF), our faculty professional development opportunities summary (PDF), and detailed below.

 Dr. Debbie Mixon Mitchell , Director of Diversity Recruiting, is CME's primary contact for faculty services.

 During campus interviews for faculty positions, some historically underrepresented candidates ask to speak directly with individuals with whom they share a particular aspect(s) of social identity (i.e., international status, sexual orientation, gender, race/ethnicity).
 They are interested in hearing underrepresented tenure-track and tenured faculty members' experiences on our campus as well as in the broader community.